 Nutrition type: Most of them are heterotrophic.

-Absorption: Fungi absorbs food and nutrients by hyphae.
+Absorption: Fungi absorb food and nutrients by their hyphae.

 Nature: Fungi are also symbiotic and parasitic in nature.